Schustore/backend-coding-challenge/README.md

      "overwrite": Boolean  //required
     }
   ```
      Description: This endpoint accepts 3 parameters.
 It assigns a specified sensor to a specified gateway.
-The gateways need to exist in the neo4j database.
+The gateways/sensors need to exist in the neo4j database.
 There is an option to overwrite an existing relationship.

 - http://localhost:8082/api/v1/sensors/query